Quick links

 Adding content to Menus

-Almost all elements in Standards may be added to a Menu.
-Anything you can add to a Column can be added to a Menu.
-Rows, Groups, and by extension Automations or any Components of Row and Groups cannot be added inside a Menu.
+Almost all elements in Standards may be added to a menu.
+Anything you can add to a column can be added to a menu.

 Related Guides